nolaforensix/scalpel-2.02/README.md

 which contains no Sleuthkit integration, is released under the GPL.

-scalpel3 is now under development and supports not only header/footer-based file carving, but also recover of fragmented files.
-A repo for scalpel3 will appear when it's ready.
+scalpel3 is now under development and supports not only header/footer-based file carving, but also much more sophisticated recovery options and high-performance recovery of fragmented files.
+A public repo for scalpel3 will appear when it's ready.

 ** If you're having trouble with the libtre dependency when attempting to install on Linux, see the DEPENDENCIES discussion near the end